loopnlearn/loopbuildscripts/README.md

-# LoopBuildScripts
+# loopbuildscripts

 These scripts simplify some tasks for building Loop and other DIY code from the GitHub repositories.

 The script that most user should use is the BuildLoop.sh script, otherwise known as the **Build-Select-Script**.
 This script has a menu for users to choose the option they want.

-As of 15-May-2023, dev branch, the **Build-Select-Script** options (in BuildLoop.sh) was updated and expanded.
+As of 15-May-2023, dev branch, the **Build-Select-Script** options (in BuildLoop.sh) were updated and expanded.
 The scripts are now significantly easier to create and maintain.
+All Build scripts include automatic signing.

 This script will help you to: